 By the end of 2018, the aim is to produce a plan prepared by the people of Kilfenora for the development of Kilfenora, spanning economic, social, cultural and environmental issues – and prioritising groups with the highest levels of need within the community.
 The plan will span at least the period 2019-21, and potentially further.

 After an initial information meeting on 21 March 2018, a local planning group was formed, comprised of 11 volunteers (reflecting the diversity of Kilfenora’s population).
-This group will undertake extensive consultation with all sections of the Kilfenora community in developing this plan, aided by a project facilitator provided by LEADER.
+This group is undertaking extensive consultation with all sections of the Kilfenora and Inchovea community in developing this plan, aided by a project facilitator provided by LEADER.
 See here for who’s on the planning group, how they came together and how they hope to achieve their task.

 The context – rural communities face threats